bmarwritescode/oopsla-19-artifact/README.md

 ```
 python -m artifact_scripts.jlibsketch_benchmarks_full
 ```
-This will create 2 output files in the `artifact_results/full/` folder:
+This will create 4 output files in the `artifact_results/full/` folder:

-* `out_mock.txt`: contains timing output for each benchmark using mocks
+* `out_mock.txt`: contains rolling timing output for each experiment using mocks
-* `out_rewrite.txt: contains timing output for each benchmark using specs
+* `out_rewrite.txt`: contains rolling timing output for each experiment using specs
+* `results_mock.csv`: contains final timing output for each experiment using mocks
+* `results_rewrite.csv`: contains final timing output for each experiment using mocks

 Each benchmark is run 31 times.
 Currently there is no automatic script to read in this information and calculate the statistics from Table 2; this can be done manually if desired.